 2. Pick a platform

-You have several options to choose from for your Thanksgiving call, but we’ve narrowed it down to the three that are the simplest to set up and use: Zoom, Google Meet and Facebook Messenger Rooms.
+You have several options to choose from for your virtual call, but we’ve narrowed it down to the three that are the simplest to set up and use: Zoom, Google Meet and Facebook Messenger Rooms.

 Each platform has its own benefits and drawbacks.
 Pick one that has the features you want and will be easiest for your family members to use.